inlets/inletsctl/README.md

 ## Create a TCP tunnel with inlets-pro
 inletsctl create -p gce -p $PROJECTID --remote-tcp=127.0.0.1 -f=key.json

+# Or specify any valid Google Cloud Zone optional zone, by default it get provisioned in us-central1-a
+inletsctl create -p gce --project-id=$PROJECTID -f key.json --zone=us-central1-a
 ```

 ### Example usage with DigitalOcean